Board of Trustees

 The Executive Team is comprised of executive leaders who represent each area of the College and work directly with the president to provide strategic direction and input.

-Associate Vice President for Student Services & International Education
+Associate Vice President - International Education & Global Engagement

-Samira Pardanani is the new Associate Vice President of Student Services and International Education charged with providing leadership to programs integral to the student experience at the College.
+Samira Pardanani is the Associate Vice President of International Education and Global Engagement, charged with providing leadership to programs integral to the student experience at the College.